maivincent/arribachocolat/_i18n/en/_posts/2024-05-25-leyenda-70-panela.md

 ---
 layout: post
-title:  "Leyenda - Dark Chocolate 70% - Sweetened with Panela"
+title: Leyenda - Dark Chocolate 70% - Sweetened with Panela
 tags: [Dark, Pure, Panela]
 categories: [Leyenda]
 ---

 Panela has a pronounced flavor and takes center stage here.
 Still, you can detect a chocolate that goes straight to caramel flavors without any bitterness.
 With some effort, fruity accents appear.